carolynvs/howtowhale/README.md

 ## Troubleshooting

-This is still a prototype, so there is no expecation stability!
+This is still a prototype, so there is no expectation stability!
 If you run into errors, your best bet is to [go to the control panel][control-panel], stop your server, logout, then log back in.

 Author: Carolyn Van Slyck, http://carolynvanslyck.com/